Position: Research/Evaluation Data Specialist

 - Fluent or native English (written and spoken), with the ability to produce clear, well-structured analytical writing for non-technical audiences

-- Willingness to travel internationally on short notice for fieldwork deployments of 2–4 weeks, comprising 30–40% of working time (up to 60% at peak periods).
-Candidates must have prior fieldwork experience and genuine enthusiasm for in-person field data collection
+- Willingness to travel internationally on short notice for fieldwork deployments of 2–4 weeks, comprising 20–40% of working time (up to 60% at peak periods)

 - French language skills at any level, to support data collection and tool development in Francophone project contexts